iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Push notifications can't be silenced<br> :date: __2021-02-23 18:25:36__

 > These people have no idea what they're talking about.
 One mask, two masks, a thousand masks, it doesn't matter.
 This is all to justify the destruction of our way of life.<br> :date: __2021-02-20 12:11:59__

-> Checking every minute and popping up too many messages that it is checking exposures since I rebooted my phone.
-No way to adjust.<br> :date: __2021-02-20 06:14:13__

-> In the last hour I've had 60 push notifications saying "checking exposures".
-I've had to disable notifications for this app on my phone, so what's the point of the app if I have to disabled notifications?<br> :date: __2021-02-19 22:49:38__

-> Seems like a great idea, but It sends a push notification everytime it checks to see if your exposed, without any way of changing it to only alert if potentially exposed.
-It just went off at 4am and all it was doing was checking, which isn't cool.
-Also, you actually have to add your test results.
-I've been around several people who tested positive and the app said nothing.
-Maybe the app should be required for covid tests, and the results should be sent through it so the app actually works.<br> :date: __2021-02-17 10:50:49__